An easy ornemental herbaceous, loved for its funny-looking flowers!

 Water my bleeding heart

-It may be necessary, at the resumption of vegetation and during flowering, to sprinkle copiously the bleeding hearts-in a well-drained soil.
+It may be necessary, when growth begins and during flowering, to sprinkle copiously the bleeding hearts-in a well-drained soil.
 For potted bulbs and indoors, water weekly during the growing season.

 Mulch my bleeding heart